-All these things have been made possible by co-foster moms Nikki and Merissa’s love and care.
+All these things have been made possible by former co-foster mom Nikki and current co-foster moms Lydia and Merissa’s love and care.

 *Dinah turned 7 years old in February.
 I’ve written about *Dinah before, but she’s never had her own post that I can remember, so here it is! *Dinah has made all sorts of progress recently.
-She’s learned to walk, say her first word, play with toys, play with others, and make mischief.
+She’s learned to walk, said her first word, plays with toys, plays with others, and makes mischief.
 Boy, does she love to make mischief!

-She can also get to a stand from the floor independently and without pulling up on anything. *Dinah’s walking is a real milestone for her.
-She has mild diplegic cerebral palsy, which affects her legs and has made it more difficult for her to learn to walk in the past.
-She receives daily therapy from her foster moms and ayahs.
-She now uses walking as her preferred method of moving (she can also crawl very well), and is very motivated to walk.
+She can also get to a stand from the floor independently, without pulling up on anything. *Dinah’s walking is a real milestone!
+She has mild diplegic cerebral palsy, which affects her legs and has made it more difficult for her to learn to walk.
+She receives daily therapy from her foster moms and ayahs, and now uses walking as her preferred method of moving (she can also crawl very well).
+She is very motivated to walk!

-She knows her daily routine and has many ways of making herself known, such as making her way to the table in another room when she’s hungry, or taking herself to bed when she’s tired.
-She loves finding and dumping cups of water no matter where they are in the house, and throwing everyone’s shoes to the ground from their second-story apartment!
-Her family calls her the mischief-maker of the home.
+She knows her daily routine, and has many ways of making herself known, such as making her way to the table in another room when she’s hungry, or taking herself to bed when she’s tired.
+She loves finding and dumping cups of water, no matter where they are in the house, and throwing everyone’s shoes to the ground from the balcony of their second-story apartment!
+Her family calls her the mischief-maker.

-Read more in-depth about *Dinah at foster mom Nikki’s blog here (due to governmental concern, privacy changed have been made – this means that to follow along with Tori and Nikki and their children’s progress, you will need to join their respective mailing lists), and foster mom Tori’s blog here.
+Read more in-depth about *Dinah on former foster mom Nikki’s blog here (due to governmental concern, privacy changes have been made – this means that to follow along with the children’s progress, you will need to join their respective mailing lists), and former foster mom Tori’s blog here.